dotnet/android/Documentation/guides/messages/README.md

 + [XA0032](xa0032.md): Java SDK {requiredJavaForBuildTools} or above is required when using build-tools {buildToolsVersion}.
 + [XA0033](xa0033.md): Failed to get the Java SDK version as it does not appear to contain a valid version number.
 + [XA0034](xa0034.md): Failed to get the Java SDK version.
-+ XA0100: EmbeddedNativeLibrary is invalid in Android Application project.
++ XA0100: EmbeddedNativeLibrary is invalid in Android Application projects.
 Please use AndroidNativeLibrary instead.
 + [XA0101](xa0101.md): warning XA0101: @(Content) build action is not supported.
 + [XA0102](xa0102.md): Generic `lint` Warning.
 + [XA0103](xa0103.md): Generic `lint` Error.